ssr1ram/purejasper/README.md

 - Themes and templates
 - Scripts and plugins

+You can get started by going to [Purejasper.com](http://purejasper.com)

 There is a Google Group [Purejasper-talk](https://groups.google.com/forum/?fromgroups#!forum/purejasper-talk) where you can ask questions and find out more information.